-The Funds' annual and semi-annual reports to shareholders will contain detailed information on the Funds' investments.
-The annual report will include a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during its last fiscal year.
+The Funds' annual and semi-annual shareholder reports and Form N-CSR will contain detailed information on the Funds' investments.
+The Funds' annual shareholder reports will include a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during the Funds' last fiscal year.
+Form N-CSR will include the Funds' annual and semi-annual financial statements.